Addiction Treatment in Laguna Hills, California

 Stoneridge Recovery is a detox facility and addiction treatment center in Laguna Hills, California.
 We set ourselves apart by providing a peaceful place for patients to rest and recuperate from their addictions.
 No matter how far an alcoholic or addict has progressed into their addiction, we provide a safe and comfortable place for them to rediscover their love for life.

 Our Laguna Hills Alcohol Detox can help you build the foundation for a life free from alcohol abuse.
-We provide medically supervised and sub-acute detoxification from alcohol.
+We provide professionally supervised detoxification from alcohol.
 Our team of addiction treatment professionals will provide 24-hour supervision to ensure the safety and comfort of all of our patients.
 We use an array of safe and effective treatments and medications to assist in the detox process.

 An alcohol detox usually lasts between 3 to 10 days.
 After that, our treatment team can refer patients to an inpatient addiction treatment program or an intensive outpatient program depending on the severity of the addiction and the needs of the patient.
-Our goal is to give our patients the best chance possible to achieve lasting recovery from alcoholism. successful long-term recovery for each of our clients.
+Our goal is to give our patients the best chance possible to achieve a successful long-term recovery from alcoholism.